 Appointed Chief Operating Officer of Compagnie de Saint-Gobain in 2005 and elected to the Board in 2006, he was appointed Chief Executive Officer in 2007 and Chairman and Chief Executive Officer in 2010.

-Pierre-André de Chalendar is also a director of BNP Paribas, and has chaired Entreprises pour l’Environnement from 2012 to 2015.He directly supervise the Innovative Materials Sector from Saint-Gobain since October 29, 2015.
+Pierre-André de Chalendar is also a director of BNP Paribas, and has chaired Entreprises pour l’Environnement from 2012 to 2015.He directly supervises the Innovative Materials Sector from Saint-Gobain since October 29, 2015.

 Claude Imauven is a graduate of École Polytechnique and "Ingénieur au corps des mines."
 He began his career in 1983 at the French Ministry of Industry, where he held several management positions in public administration, especially as part of the Minister's staff (Foreign Trade and Industry).